Skip to main content

 Nonprofits and nongovernmental organizations also play an active role in disaster management.
 These institutions provide critical support during crises both inside and outside the U.S., expanding the opportunities for professionals in the field to perform humanitarian work across the globe.

-For instance, the International Red Cross, the largest disaster response network, serves approximately 100 million disaster affected victims.
-Their disaster management experts help bring relief to Mongolians enduring extreme cold, Middle Eastern migrants in crisis, and Gulf Coast hurricane victims seeking shelter
+For instance, the International Red Cross, the largest disaster response network, serves approximately 100 million disaster-affected victims.
+Its disaster management experts help bring relief to Mongolians enduring extreme cold, Middle Eastern migrants in crisis, and Gulf Coast hurricane victims seeking shelter.

 Doctors Without Borders coordinates emergency medical relief to the world’s most vulnerable communities.
 This may involve sending emergency surgical teams to Haiti following an earthquake or medical relief to Rohingya refugees escaping violence in Myanmar.